neidl-connor-lab/virus-amplicon/README.md

   -h show this message and exit
 ```

 Here is an example where we download the [SARS-CoV-2 RefSeq](https://www.ncbi.nlm.nih.gov/nuccore/1798174254) and then run `setup.sh`.
-If this is your first time running `setup.sh` in the directory, it will install SAMtools in the directory as well!
+If this is your first time running `setup.sh` in the directory, it will unpack LoFreq as well!

 ```
 # download and decompress the reference